Sales agreements overview

 Automatic search for sales agreements

-In some situations where sales orders are created indirectly, such as when you create a credit note or intercompany sales orders, you can control whether Microsoft Dynamics 365 for Finance and Operations automatically searches for applicable sales agreements.
+In some situations where sales orders are created indirectly, such as when you create a credit note or intercompany sales orders, you can control whether the system automatically searches for applicable sales agreements.

 Financial dimensions on sales agreements